KyleTelfer/Physics_Within_Volume/Framework_Overview/1-Legend.md

 *File: 1b-Framework_Application_List.md*
 *Description: Conceptual abbreviation of the physics framework to use in perceptual and conceptual understanding or design of interactions in life.*

+## 1c Framework Application List
+*Status: Always in flux*
+*File: 1c-Person_Notation.md*
+*Description: A brief description on what I percieve as person notation within volume to volume interactions.*

 ## 2. Degradation Factor
 *Status: Completed*
 *File: 2-Degradation_Factor.md*